Technigo/project-guess-who/README.md

 Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Created a guess who game, where a player will be guessing the secret person.
 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+The plan at first was to get familiar with the given draft.
+Checked where I could use possible loops, functions and in built functions.
+Took a longer time to make the filtering work correctly.
+Checked different options how to excecute this.

+If I had more time I would try to find a way to write some of the codes differently.
+Even shorter, precise.

 ## View it live